At a Glance

 6) Deteriorating Battery Life

 If you see your device’s battery life begin deteriorating rapidly and unexpectedly, that could mean your battery is old and in need of a replacement.
 Or, it could mean that your device is infected with spyware, and the additional load it’s putting on your smartphone is draining the battery quicker than usual.

 Spyware monitors all of your on-device activities and sends information about these activities back to the bad actors that infected your device.
 Shortened battery life often goes hand-in-hand with increased data usage due to the activities of the spyware.

 Taking screenshots, copying and pasting text, recording your conversations, and possibly taking photos or recording video can eat up battery life at an alarming rate.
 This is especially obvious when your smartphone is supposedly idle.

-If you’re not sure whether it’s just an old battery or actual spy software, test this by trying a different set of batteries or trying your device’s battery in a different device.
+If you’re not sure whether it’s just an old battery or actual spy software, test this by trying a different set of batteries or checking your device’s battery in a different device.
 Then, monitor the battery usage.

 Sorry iPhone users, your device’s batteries are not removable.
 But, you can make a Genius Bar appointment and they can check your battery for you.
 Users running iOS 14 and up can take advantage of a privacy feature that alerts you when an app on your device is using its camera or microphone.

 If an app is using your iPhone’s camera, you’ll see an indicator light up at the top of your device’s screen, as shown here: